Blynk-Technologies/Blynk-NCP-Example-Arduino/docs/BuildYourOwn.md

 You will need:
 - Raspberry Pi Pico
-- One of the supported connectivity modules (see the table below)
+- One of the supported connectivity modules.
+See the table below
+- A breakout board for your connectivity module (in some cases)
 - Breadboard and some jumper wires

 ## 1. Flash `Blynk.NCP` firmware to your connectivity module